alexis-lhu/MA-TMA/README.md

 # Site Upload File

-This repository contains a simple website for uploading files, developed by Melvin Malagowski and Bastien Passet.
+This repository contains a simple website for uploading files.
 Users can upload files through a form, and the uploaded files are stored in the 'uploaded' directory.

 ## Getting Started